Anna Jagiellon: Polish succession

-After her husband's death in December 1586, Anna had the opportunity to claim the political power in the Commonwealth for herself as she was an elected queen, but instead resolved to promote her niece Anna Vasa or her nephew Sigismund Vasa, the only children of her beloved sister Catherine and King John III of Sweden.
+After her husband's death in December 1586, Anna had the opportunity to claim the political power in the Commonwealth for herself as she was an elected queen and grand duchess, but instead resolved to promote her niece Anna Vasa or her nephew Sigismund Vasa, the only children of her beloved sister Catherine and King John III of Sweden.
 Her initial plan, formulated while her husband was still alive, was to wed Anna Vasa to one of the nephews of Stephen Báthory and promote the couple to the throne.
 However, this plan did not gain support among the nobility and she then planned to sponsor Sigismund Vasa to the throne.
-As a backup plan, she pursued marriage between Anna Vasa and Maximilian III, Archduke of Austria, the other likely candidate to the throne.
+As a backup plan, she pursued marriage between Anna Vasa and Maximilian III, Archduke of Austria, the other likely candidate for the throne.
 Initially, King John III did not want to let his only son and heir out of his sight, but Queen Anna managed to convince him.
 In her campaigns, she wrote numerous letters and used her wealth to gain crucial support from Zamoyski, who was married to Griselda Báthory and held his own ambitions for the throne.
 Sigismund Vasa was elected king on 19 August 1587.
-He and his sister Anna arrived to Poland in October 1587.
+He and his sister Anna arrived in Poland in October 1587.

 Later years

 After the coronation and the brief War of the Polish Succession, Anna and her niece settled in Warsaw while Sigismund spent most of his time in Kraków.
 She became attached to her nephew, participating in his wedding with Anne of Austria and the baptism of their firstborn, Anna Maria.

 After his father's death in November 1592, Sigismund Vasa spent about a year in Sweden.
 During that time, his newborn daughter was entrusted to the Polish Infanta's care.
-In July 1595, she was the godmother of Władysław Vasa, the future King of Poland.
+In July 1595, she was the godmother of Władysław Vasa, the future King of Poland and Grand Duke of Lithuania.
 A happier Anna died in Warsaw on 9 September 1596 at the age of 72 as the last Jagiellon.